 If you need any help with understanding your U.S. tax filing and reporting obligations related to your Canadian corporation or in reviewing available options to mitigate adverse U.S. tax implications of Subpart F or GILTI, you can schedule an initial consultation and we will guide you through all applicable tax requirements based on your facts and circumstances.

 One viable strategy for dual citizens is to re-evaluate their investment portfolio and choose those investments that, while providing an acceptable return, do not lead to additional tax and compliance costs.
 They may also want to restructure their corporate ownership in some cases.

 IRS Amnesty Programs

-In 2014, the IRS announced a program that would assist U.S. taxpayers in catching up with their US tax filing and reporting obligations.
-The program is the Streamlined Filing Compliance Procedures.
+On September 1, 2012, the IRS announced a simplified way for delinquent U.S. taxpayers to come into compliance by establishing streamlined procedures.
+In 2014, the IRS made significant changes to streamlined procedures and announced a program that would assist delinquent U.S. taxpayers in catching up with their US tax filing and reporting obligation – the IRS Streamlined Filing Compliance Procedures.
 It aims to help alleviate several tax issues the dual citizenship community has been facing.
-Only non-willful taxpayers, those who were unaware of their tax filing and reporting obligations, are eligible for the Streamlined Filing Compliance Procedures.
-Taxpayers with willful conduct could address their non-compliance via the IRS Offshore Voluntary Disclosure Program that is set to close on September 28, 2018.
+Most importantly, the IRS Streamlined Filing Compliance Procedures allows certain delinquent U.S. taxpayers to become tax-compliant penalty-free.
+Only non-willful taxpayers, those who were unaware of their tax filing and reporting obligations or may qualify under the program based on other applicable grounds, are generally eligible for the IRS Streamlined Filing Compliance Procedures.
+The delinquent U.S. taxpayers are required to meet certain requirements to qualify for the IRS Streamlined Filing Compliance Procedures, including meeting the nonresidency test.